When We Fell

 Birmingham Royal Ballet’s new director Carlos Acosta has reworked The Dying Swan (originally choreographed by Mikhail Fokine for Anna Pavlova), and BRB principal dancer Céline Gittens performs the piece from her living room to yours.
 Camille Saint-Saëns’s Le Cygne, from Le Carnaval des Animaux, is performed by pianist Jonathan Higgins and cellist Antonio Novais.
 “This is a dance of promises,” says Acosta.

 Imitating the Dog

 The groundbreaking theatre company Imitating the Dog were midway through touring Night of the Living Dead – Remix when theatres shut down.
 Now, they are streaming this ambitious show in which a cast of actors remake George Romero’s classic horror film shot by shot in real time.
-The company have also opened up their archive to stream a selection of creations from the last 20 years.
-Works will be released every fortnight and are available to watch on a pay-what-you-like basis.
+The company have also opened up their archive to stream a selection of creations from the last 20 years, available on a pay-what-you-like basis.